Hexus-One/ets2_autopilot2/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License version 3.0.
+For the complete license text, see the file [LICENSE](LICENSE).
+This license applies to all files in this distribution.